viamrobotics/docs/docs/micro-rdk/movement-sensor/_index.md

 ## API

-The [Movement Sensor API](/components/movement-sensor/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:
+The micro-RDK [movement sensor API](/components/movement-sensor/#api) supports only the following client SDK API methods, which operate the same as in the full-featured RDK:

 - [`GetAngularVelocity()`](/components/movement-sensor/#getangularvelocity)
 - [`GetLinearVelocity()`](/components/movement-sensor/#getlinearvelocity)